‘Treated like a convict’: NFL legend Terrell Davis describes getting handcuffed on a plane near his kids after asking for ice - KVIA

 “He shouted, ‘Don’t hit me,’ and left the cart to hurriedly approach the front of the plane.
 I was confused, as were the passengers in front of me who witnessed the exchange.
 I thought nothing of it other than this particular employee was incredibly rude and blatantly wrong in his accusations of me hitting him.”

-Davis did not see or interact with the attendant for the rest of the flight, he wrote.
+Davis said he did not see or interact with the attendant for the rest of the flight.
 After the plane landed in Orange County, the pilot asked passengers to remain seated, and FBI and law enforcement agents went to Davis’s seat, put him in handcuffs and took him off the plane – with the scene “recorded by multiple passengers,” he wrote.

-Davis said an FBI agent who handcuffed him told him, “Don’t fight it.”

 “My boys were there.
 And my daughter was there.
 And my wife is there,” he told CNN.
 “I’m wondering what’s going on.
 They didn’t ask me any questions.
 I had no chance to even explain.”